BinFlush/striptest/README.md

      4           +3/6     11.333       11.314       1.5%
      4           +4/6     12.667       12.699      -2.2%
 ```
 While -6.8% error might seem like a lot, remember it is percentages of the stepsize, so it is not so bad.
-Here are these exposures plotted against the theoretical stops:
+The output plot shows this:
 ![Extended example errors plotted](figures/ext-example.png)
 ## Installing an running